Young Engineer who started the Daimler Motor Syndicate

 The vehicle had Vickers armour, 6 mm thick, and was powered by a four-cylinder 3.3-litre 16 Horsepower Cannstatt-Daimler engine, giving it a maximum speed of around 9 miles per hour (14.5 km/h).
 The armament, consisting of two Maxim guns, was carried in two turrets with 360° traverse.
 Some sources also mention a single QF 1 pounder pom-pom.

 Fully equipped, the vehicle had a length of 28 feet (8.5 m) overall, with a beam of 8 feet (2.4 m), a ram at each end, two turrets, and two guns.
 It was “capable of running on very rough surfaces” and was designed to be operated by a crew of four men.

-In April 1902 the Simms’ Motor War Car was presented at the Crystal Palace in London, but as the Boer Wars were now finished, the Army did not even turn up and the War Car was never commissioned.
+When it was presented at the Crystal Palace in London, the Army did not even turn up and the War Car was never commissioned.

 In conjunction with German engineer Robert Bosch, Simms invented, developed and patented the Simms-Bosch ignition magneto.

 It enabled engine designers to precisely time the ignition of fuel because it was tied to the rotation of the engine.

 Their initial low-tension system was not an unqualified success but they became the first to develop a practical high-tension magneto.